 - Use a blacklight–bark scorpions (like most scorpions) glow in UV light.

 - They’re drawn to moisture.

 - This last fact is a key component to fighting an infestation, especially in the hot summer months.

 - By cutting down on available or standing water, you can cut down on your chances of a scorpion infestation.

 Professional Help for Bark Scorpions

 If your yard, home, or business is infested with bark scorpions, you will definitely benefit from professional extermination services.
-At Western Exterminator, we handle everything from inspection, exclusion, and treatment–all so we can protect your home and family!
+At Rentokil, we handle everything from inspection, exclusion, and treatment–all so we can protect your home and family!
 Call today to learn more about our bark scorpion treatment options!

 10 Facts You Need to Know About the Bark Scorpion in Las Vegas NV